m-guseva/m-guseva.github.io/_portfolio/2_ValueVision.md

 ---
-title: "👁 Value vision training game for artists"
+title: "👁 Value vision training game for artists with Python"
 excerpt: "I created a game in Python where artists can train their tonal values to improve their realistic drawing and painting skills "
 collection: portfolio
 ---